Lately many patients have asked questions about their supplements:

 The brands that go above and beyond

 These are the brands that are not only independently certified, but they also take it upon themselves to have each and every batch tested, and provide a certificate of analysis.
 These are the brands to trust that they contain what they say!
 Some work better than others in terms of delivery format.
-The ones I use include:
+The ones I rely on (and this is NOT an all-inclusive list of quality brands, please vet brands not on here using the above certifications) include:

 - Design’s For Health